Classification of M2-brane 2-torus bundles, U-duality invariance and type II gauged supergravities: Acknowledgements

 \section{Acknowledgements}

-J.M.
-Pena is grateful to the Mainz Institute for Theoretical Physics (MITP) for its hospitality and its partial support during part of the realization of this work.
+JM Pena is grateful to the Mainz Institute for Theoretical Physics (MITP) for its hospitality and its partial support during part of the realization of this work.
 MPGM is grateful to I. Cavero-Pelaez for helpful comments on the manuscript.
-MPGM has been supported by Mecesup ANT1398 and ANT1555, Universidad de Antofagasta, (Chile).
-A.R. and MPGM are partially supported by Projects Fondecyt 1161192 (Chile).
-MPGM and AR participate as external nodes of the EU-COST Action MP1210 `The String Theory Universe'.
+MPGM has been supported by Mecesup ANT1398 and ANT1555, Universidad de Antofagasta (Chile).
+AR and MPGM are partially supported by Projects Fondecyt 1161192 (Chile).
+MPGM and AR participated as external nodes of the EU-COST Action MP1210 `The String Theory Universe' during the realization of this work.